mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 assumption that covariance between observations can be related to their separating distance.
 For this, point pairs of all observation points are formed and it is assumed that they can be formed without any restriction.
-The only paramter to be influenced is a limiting distance, beyond which a point pair does not make sense anymore.
+The only parameter to be influenced is a limiting distance, beyond which a point pair does not make sense anymore.

 This assumption might not always hold.
 Especially in landscapes, processes do